Buying or remortgaging?

-One of the UK’s largest building societies, Nationwide offers a host of services and financial products, including:
+One of the UK’s largest building societies, Nationwide offers a host of services and financial products with competitive interest rates, including:

 Remortgaging means you’ll be able to change your existing mortgage lender to Nationwide (which also earns a £500 cash reward) or borrow more if there are higher loans available at Nationwide which you qualify for.
 You’ll also be able to switch deals as an existing customer if your current deal has come to an end.